Portugal probes local transmission of omicron at soccer team

 Freitas said that health authorities don’t decide over professional soccer games and that it was the clubs themselves who made the call.

-Benfica said that its players were tested on Monday as they normally are every week and that results were expected later in the day.
+Benfica said that its players were tested on Monday as they normally are every week and the results came back negative.
 It said the club hadn’t received any requests to cancel Saturday’s game and league protocols were followed.

 Benfica’s next scheduled match is the Primeira Liga derby against Sporting Lisbon on Friday.